DeepRacer-Calgary/Machine-Learning-Curriculum/README.md

 Learning a coding language is not as daunting as it sounds, as understanding the absolute basics makes everything easier.
 All a program is, is a set of instructions.
 If you read from the top of the program to the bottom and ask what each line means, you can translate a program back to an english set of instructions.

-Learning a coding language is a time commitment, but here is a time efficient tutorial: [Python in 1 hour](https://www.youtube.com/watch?v=kqtD5dpn9C8&ab_channel=ProgrammingwithMosh)
+Learning a coding language is a time commitment, but here is a time efficient tutorial: [Python in 1 hour](https://www.youtube.com/watch?v=kqtD5dpn9C8&ab_channel=ProgrammingwithMosh).
+There are other resources out there but this is an overview of the basics.

+The important parts of python we will use are, in order:
+Variables, Assignment, and Printing - Containers, and storing numbers in the containers - [Tutorial](https://www.pythontutorial.net/python-basics/python-variables/)
+Operators - How Python does math for you - [Tutorial](https://www.tutorialspoint.com/python/python_basic_operators.htm) Arrays - How to store many numbers
+Loops - How Python can repeat a task for you Conditions - How Python can make decisions
+Functions - How to repeat yourself less

+Some more advanced topics you may find helpful:
+Pass by value vs. Pass by reference
+Pip
+Numpy and Scikit Learn

 ## Section 1 - The Basics:
 Episodes 1 & 2 of Grant Sanderson's series on neural networks is a thorough and concise introduction to what the purpose of machine learning is, how it works, and most importantly, how to understand it.